New loans

 We prepare your file

 We receive instructions from your new lender, run a title search, prepare discharge documents for your existing mortgage (if applicable), and prepare the new mortgage documents.
-Your portal updates as each step completes.

 You sign your documents